 Sleep Junkies takes a look at the latest sleep technology and gadgets on show at CES 2017

 2017 looks set to be a landmark year for sleep tech.
-For the first time, CES, the world’s biggest consumer electronic show has featured an exhibition area exclusively to sleep technology.
+For the first time, CES, the world’s biggest consumer electronic show is hosting the Sleep Tech Marketplace, dedicated exclusively to consumer sleep technology.

 In collaboration with the National Sleep Foundation (NSF), CES is showcasing the latest hi-tech sleep gadgets, including a bed that stops you snoring, an app-controlled cooling mattress topper and plenty more.
 CEO of the NSF, David Cloud said in a quote to Sleep Junkies: